Taming-the-BEAST/Introduction-to-BEAST2/README.md

 Below these general settings you will find the logging settings.
 Each particular option can be viewed in detail by clicking the arrow to the left of it.
 You can control the names of the log files and how often values will be stored in each of the files.

 Start by expanding the **tracelog** options.
 This is the log file you will use later to analyse and summarise the results of the run.
 The **Log Every** parameter for the log file should be set relative to the total length of the chain.
 Sampling too often will result in very large files with little extra benefit in terms of the accuracy of the analysis.
-Sampling too rarely will mean that the log file will not record sufficient information about the distributions of the parameters.
+Sampling too sparsely will mean that the log file will not record sufficient information about the distributions of the parameters.
 We normally want to aim to store no more than 10'000 samples so this should be set to no less than chain length/10'000.
-For this analysis we will make BEAST2 write to log file every 200 samples.
+For this analysis we will make BEAST2 write to the log file every 200 samples.

 > Expand the **tracelog** options.
 >